Building on the momentum from Borough of Culture Award!

 The girls really enjoyed themselves at the workshop (I think both gave 5 stars in the their evaluations!!) and have been inspired enough to continue writing in their books after the event.
 I don’t think children often get the chance just to write without following any rules so they’ve really enjoyed it.

-To read a recent blog post about the workshops, please see https://abkyazze.co.uk/writing-the-7-senses/
+To read a blog post about the workshops, please see https://abkyazze.co.uk/writing-the-7-senses/

-I’ve been asked to take part in the wonderful ongoing SPINE festival focussed on kindness, taking place across 16 of London’s boroughs from 10 April until 10 May.
-Run by visionary spoken word organisation Apple & Snakes, this year will also see the festival’s inaugural ‘Kindness Poetry Competition‘ judged by SPINE 2023 Ambassador Joseph Coelho, Waterstones’ Children’s Laureate 2022-2024.
+In 2023 I was asked to take part in the wonderful ongoing SPINE festival focussed on kindness, taking place across 16 of London’s boroughs from 10 April until 10 May.
+Run by visionary spoken word organisation Apple & Snakes, the festival’s inaugural ‘Kindness Poetry Competition‘ was judged by SPINE 2023 Ambassador Joseph Coelho, Waterstones’ Children’s Laureate 2022-2024.

 The Writing the 7 Senses methodology: